brennancaldwell/wiki-test/files/basics/intro.md

 # Tezos Basics

-[NEED COPY] This section will talk you through the basics of the Tezos ecosystem.
+[NEED COPY -- Possible Tezos Basics branded banner image?]
+This section will talk you through the basics of the Tezos ecosystem.